mangal-interactions/contribute/README.md

 This is not something you actually have to do.
 If you have an [ORCID] ID, all you need to do is click on <https://mangal.io/auth>, login with ORCID, and you will have an account.
 We will ask for your ORCID during the submission process if you want it to be linked to the data.
+At this link (which you can revisit at any point), you will see a field called `access_token` - *do not share it*.
+Some of the issues templates will ask for your ID, and by this we mean your ORCID ID.
+You should never have to share (or, indeed, use) your access token.

 That's it.
 Welcome to the user list.